-Steady-state distribution patterns of NtINT4::eYFP, eYFP::AtRCI2a and AtPRK1::eYFP transiently 229 or stably expressed under the control of the LAT52 promoter (Twell et al., 1990) in cultured 230 tobacco pollen tubes were imaged using confocal microscopy (Figure 1B).
-Only images of normally 231 growing pollen tubes that after confocal imaging continued to elongate at a rate of at least 3 μm/min 232 (Supplemental Figure 1A; Klahre and Kost, 2006; Sun et al., 2015; Montes-Rodriguez and Kost, 233 234 2017) are shown (left panel; Figure 1B) and were statistically analyzed to generate line plots displaying average intensities of PM-associated eYFP fluorescence at different meridional distances 235 (measured along the curved pollen tube PM) from the apex (right panel; Figure 1B).
-236
+Steady-state distribution patterns of NtINT4::eYFP, eYFP::AtRCI2a, and AtPRK1::eYFP transiently or stably expressed under the control of the LAT52 promoter (Twell et al., 1990) in cultured tobacco pollen tubes were imaged using confocal microscopy (Fig. 1B).
+Only images of normally growing pollen tubes that after confocal imaging continued to elongate at a rate of at least 3 $\mu$ m min-1 (Supplemental Fig. S1A; Klahre and Kost, 2006; Sun et al., 2015; Montes-Rodriguez and Kost, 2017) are shown (Fig. 1B, left) and were statistically analyzed to generate line plots displaying average intensities of PM-associated eYFP fluorescence at different meridional distances (measured along the curved pollen tube PM) from the apex (Fig. 1B, right).

-238 As expected, all three TM protein markers primarily labeled the PM as well as the inverted coneshaped cytoplasmic ARVA (Lancelle and Hepler, 1992; Derksen et al., 1995; Bove et al., 2008).
-239 240 However, interestingly the three markers displayed clearly distinct distribution patterns within the PM (Figure 1B; right panel), as well as equally clear differences in the relative intensity of PM 241 242 versus apical vesicle labeling (Figure 1B; left panel).
-Whereas NtINT4::eYFP labeled all regions of 243 the PM as well as apical vesicles essentially evenly, eYFP::AtRCI2a accumulated to highest levels in a lateral PM domain (Stephan et al., 2014) and AtPRK1::eYFP was strongly enriched in the PM 244 within the apical dome as previously described (Lee et al., 2008).
-Interestingly, the apical PM 245 domain most strongly labeled by AtPRK1::eYFP extended to a subapical region spanning a 246 247 meridional distance of about 3-5 μ m from the extreme apex (X = 0 μ m), within which the level of PM association of all other markers also appears to markedly change or to display noticeable 248 249 discontinuity (Figure 1 B).
+As expected, all three TM protein markers primarily labeled the PM as well as the inverted coneshaped cytoplasmic ARVA (Lancelle and Hepler, 1992; Derksen et al., 1995; Bove et al., 2008).
+However, interestingly, the three markers displayed clearly distinct distribution patterns within the PM (Fig. 1B, right), as well as equally clear differences in the relative intensity of PM versus apical vesicle labeling (Fig. 1B, left).
+Whereas NtINT4::eYFP labeled all regions of the PM as well as apical vesicles essentially evenly, eYF-P::AtRCI2a accumulated to highest levels in a lateral PM domain (Stephan et al., 2014), and AtPRK1::eYFP was strongly enriched in the PM within the apical dome as previously described (Lee et al., 2008).
+Interestingly,

-Differences in the dynamic behavior of each of the three analyzed TM protein makers, which may 251 be caused in part by differential interactions with unequally distributed membrane or cell wall 252 components (Martiniere et al., 2012; Trimble and Grinstein, 2015), presumably contribute to the 253 distinct distribution patterns displayed by these makers.
-In fact, a truncated AtPRK1ΔSP-254 LRR::eYFP fusion protein, which was missing the entire N-terminus of AtPRK1 (aa 1-229) 255 including the SP and the extracellular LRR ligand-binding domain (Figure 1A), displayed an 256 essentially even distribution in the PM and in apical vesicles similar to NtINT4::eYFP (Figure 1B).
-257 This strongly suggests that specific interactions of the LRR domain with the apical cell wall, which 258 259 by contrast to all other regions of the pollen tube cell wall is mostly composed of esterified pectin (Geitmann and Parre, 2004; Bosch et al., 2005; Parre and Geitmann, 2005; Rockel et al., 2008; 260 Chebli et al., 2012), may be responsible for the observed specific accumulation of full length 261 AtPRK1::eYFP within the PM at the apex.
-In the absence of the N-terminal SP of full-length 262 AtPRK1 (Figure 1A), the TM domain of AtPRK1 Δ SP-LRR::eYFP appears to mediate ER 263 recruitment and subsequent membrane insertion of this truncated fusion protein (Shao and Hegde,2011; Kim and Hwang, 2013).
+Differences in the dynamic behavior of each of the three analyzed TM protein makers, which may be caused in part by differential interactions with unequally distributed membrane or cell wall components (Martinière et al., 2012; Trimble and Grinstein, 2015), presumably contribute to the distinct distribution patterns displayed by these makers.
+In fact, a truncated AtPRK1 $\Delta$ SP-LRR::eYFP fusion protein, which was missing the entire N terminus of AtPRK1 (amino acids 1-229) including the SP and the extracellular LRR ligand-binding domain (Fig. 1A), displayed an essentially even distribution in the PM and in apical vesicles similar to NtINT4::eYFP (Fig. 1B).
+This strongly suggests that specific interactions of the LRR domain with the apical cell wall, which by contrast to all other regions of the pollen tube cell wall is mostly composed of esterified pectin (Geitmann and Parre, 2004; Bosch et al., 2005; Parre and Geitmann, 2005; Röckel et al., 2008; Chebli et al., 2012), may be responsible for the observed specific accumulation of full-length AtPR-K1::eYFP within the PM at the apex.
+In the absence of the N-terminal SP of full-length AtPRK1 (Fig. 1A), the TM domain of AtPRK1ΔSP-LRR::eYFP appears to mediate ER recruitment and subsequent membrane insertion of this truncated fusion protein (Shao and Hegde, 2011; Kim and Hwang, 2013).

-In addition to differential interactions with membrane or cell wall components, differences in the rates of 1) intramembrane diffusion, which depends on protein size, density and number of TM domains (Saffman et al., 1975; Kusumi et al., 1993; Frick et al., 2007; Goose and Sansom, 2013; Weiß et al., 2013), 2) exocytosis, 3) endocytic uptake and/or 4) degradation may also contribute to the distinct distribution patterns displayed by the three analyzed markers.
+In addition to differential interactions with membrane or cell wall components, differences in the rates of (1) intramembrane diffusion, which depends on protein size, density and number of TM domains (Saffman et al., 1975; Kusumi et al., 1993; Frick et al., 2007; Goose and Sansom, 2013; Weiß et al., 2013), (2) exocytosis, (3) endocytic uptake, and/or (4) degradation may also contribute to the distinct distribution patterns displayed by the three analyzed markers.
 These possibilities were further explored by additional experiments and theoretical modeling as described below.